Pinball: Features

-There are other idiosyncratic features on many pinball playfields.
-Pinball games have become increasingly complex and multiple play modes, multi-level playfields, and even progression through a rudimentary "plot" have become common features in recent games.
-Pinball scoring objectives can be quite complex and require a series of targets to be hit in a particular order.
-Recent pinball games are distinguished by increasingly complex rule sets that require a measure of strategy and planning by the player for maximum scoring.
-Players seeking the highest scores would be well-advised to study the placard (usually found in the lower-left corner of the playfield) to learn each game's specific patterns required for these advanced features and scoring.
+Pinball games have become increasingly complex.
+Multiple play modes, multi-level playfields, and even progression through a rudimentary "plot" have become common features in recent games.
+Pinball scoring objectives often require a series of targets to be hit in a particular order.
+Recent pinball games are distinguished by their requiring strategy and planning for maximum scoring.
+Players seeking the highest scores are advised to study a game's placard (usually found in the lower-left corner of the playfield) to learn the specific patterns required for advanced features and scoring.

 Common features in modern pinball games include the following: